Anniepoo/identity/README.md

 ## TODO - many things are yet to do.
 This is our roadmap

-### Basic functionality

- * make rest endpoints work, or at least test that they do
- * make sure pengines work

 ### Access - Making it easier to use

  * add to README a list of everything you can configure - pages, strings, behavior
  * document all
- * make a directive & another expansion that lets app programmer set a prefix as requiring a role
- * Add a meta-inclusion that adds unauthorized class to link if user not authorized
- * Add a pengine endpoint that says yes/no an endpoint is authorized

 ### Code Quality